Joako360/osm2city/doc/manual/preparation.rst

 The directory ``development`` contains the ``osm2city`` programs and data after installation as explained in :ref:`Installation <chapter-parameters-label>`.

-In the example directory structure above the directory ``fg_customscenery`` hosts the input and output information — here two sceneries for airports LSZS and LSMM (however there is no need to structure sceneries by airports).
-The output of ``osm2city`` scenery generation goes into e.g. ``fg_customscenery/LSZS`` while the input to the scenery generation is situated in e.g. ``fg_customscenery/projects/LSZS`` (how to get the input files in this folder is discussed in the following chapters).
+In the example directory structure above the directory ``fg_customscenery`` hosts the input and output information — here two sceneries for airports KBOS and LSME (however there is no need to structure sceneries by airports).
+The output of ``osm2city`` scenery generation goes into e.g. ``fg_customscenery/KBOS`` while the input to the scenery generation is situated in e.g. ``fg_customscenery/projects/KBOS`` (how to get the input files in this folder is discussed in the following chapters).

-The directory structure in the output folders (e.g. ``fg_customscenery/LSZS``) is created by ``osm2city`` related programs, i.e. you do not need to create it manually.
+The directory structure in the output folders (e.g. ``fg_customscenery/KBOS``) is created by ``osm2city`` related programs, i.e. you do not need to create it manually.

 The directory ``.../fg_customscenery/projects`` will be called ``WORKING_DIRECTORY`` in the following.
 This is important because ``osm2city`` related programs will have assumptions about this.